 Social skills just like any other skills can be learned.
 For example: talking effectively, interacting with new people , starting a conversation, listening, getting along, being responsible for their behaviour, making friends (and keeping them too), dealing with uncomfortable situations, teasing, bullying, awkwardness or unpopularity, bonding, interacting, accepting and finding acceptance, empathising, and giving compliments are important skills that kids need as they journey through life.
-Developing these skills and interacting with the world around them will be a critical part of their success and happiness, even more important than their academic results.
+Developing these skills and interacting with the world around them will be a critical part of their success and happiness, even more, important than their academic results.
 Are you ready to help them develop the desired social skills?
 Here are five tips to consider

 - Encourage verbal and nonverbal communication

 Make them communicate and express their feelings in thoughts and action.
 Let them know that they are free to talk, ask questions and let their needs and desires be known.
 These help them overcome shyness and inferiority.
-Teach them to start conversation even with new kids in social gathering, for instance ‘’Hello, my name is Jay, what’s your name’’, ‘’Is this your first time here” etc. These make other people feel comfortable around them and build relationship.
+Teach them to start a conversation even with new kids in a social gathering, for instance ‘’Hello, my name is Jay, what’s your name’’, ‘’Is this your first time here” etc. These make other people feel comfortable around them and build a relationship.

 - Teach basic manners